LebintitiKobe/EbuyEmporium/ReadMe.md

 # Next Steps (Possible Improvements)

 The goal of this data model was to only count the number of customers .
-Thats is all its useful for right now
+That is all its useful for right now

 1.  **Extra KPI variables for advanced business problems**

 - Data models is only useful for counting customers so it only include customers personal details
-- In the future we can add KPI variable that will help with customer segmentation and other advanced business problems
+- We can add appropriate variable / metrics if stakeholder want to solve business problems beyond just counting customers
+- Example , duration of registration and last active date , to see which customers are still active and loyal

 2.  **Resolve missing category_codes and brand names**